arbor-sim/arbor/doc/co_labels.rst

 .. label:: (terminal}

     The location of terminal points, which are the most distal locations on the morphology.
-    These will typicall correspond to the tips, or end points, of dendrites and axons.
+    These will typically correspond to the tips, or end points, of dendrites and axons.

     .. figure:: gen-images/term_label.svg
       :width: 300